 It is not possible to predict the distribution of these resources as the habitats and conditions that they require are constantly changing.
 For example, Heysham Flat main skear has been harvested since 2005 as a hand-gathered seed mussel fishery.
 However in the past two years skears in the lowest stretches of the area have uncovered from sand and mussel that settled on there has persisted through winter when mussel higher up has remained ephemeral and scoured out.
-Likewise the beds known as South America and Falklands that have historically been fished by dredge due to their position out in the Bay and separated from intertidal access by deep channels, have in the past two years sanded over, the channels filled in and / or shifted and little mussel can be found out there.
+Likewise the beds known as South America and Falklands that have historically been fished by dredge due to their position out in the Bay and separated from intertidal access by deep channels, have in the past two years sanded over, the channels filled in and / or shifted and when mussel has been found there it has been heavily predated on by starfish.